 Where parents willfully go unemployed or underemployed in order to avoid paying child support, judges may infer (assign) income based on what they are supposed to be earning.

-How to Challenge or Modify Child Support Order in Idaho
+Steps to Modify or Terminate Child Support in ID

-- Fill this Petition for Child Support Modification
+- Fill out the Petition for Child Support Modification

 Also, attach the following: